Our Instructors

 VICTORIA WALPOLE-MCWILLIAMS

 VICTORIA WALPOLE-MCWILLIAMS started dancing at the age of 3 and has trained in ballet, pointe, hip-hop, tap, jazz, lyrical, contemporary and modern.
-She is now a professional ballet dancer with The Ballet Theater of Maryland.
+She is now a professional ballet dancer with The Ballet Theater of Maryland as a corps de ballet member.
 Victoria was also selected to dance with the boy band “The Wanted” on Good Morning America under the choreography of Zendaya and Tom Holland.
 She has received numerous awards from the Maryland Dance Festival, winning scholarships to UMBC, Ballet Chesapeake, and Ballet Theater of Maryland.
 She has attended dance intensives with members of the American Ballet Theater and Adrianne Cantera from Sweet Birds Production.
 Victoria has performed in countless contemporary pieces and in numerous story ballets.
 She performed lead roles in “The Nutcracker” as the Arabian lead, Snow Queen and The Sugar Plum Fairy.
 She was Flotsam in “The Little Mermaid” and was the lead in “Snow White” and “Cinderella”.
 When she was not dancing, she was gracing the stage of the pageant world, winning 78 titles across the country and modeling for Malibu Sugar and Les Tout Petits.
 She is so honored to teach this year with the company that helped her become the dancer she is today.

 Teaches All Styles